open-telemetry/oteps/text/0000-template.md

 ## Explanation

 This OTEP is a request for an experimental feature [open-telemetry/opentelemetry-specification#62](https://github.com/open-telemetry/opentelemetry-specification/pull/632).
 It is intended to seek approval to develop a proof of concept.
 This means no development will be done inside either the Open Telemetry SDK or the collector.
-Since this will be implemented mostly in the contrib repos, all of this functionality will be optional.
+Since this will be implemented in [opentelemetry-go-contrib](https://github.com/open-telemetry/opentelemetry-go-contrib) and [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib), all of this functionality will be optional.

 The user, when instrumenting their application, can configure the SDK with the endpoint of their remote configuration service, the associated Resource and a default config we revert to if we fail to read from the configuration service.